Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps

-The envelopes are taken from \cite{Karagiannis2018}, which extends the approach of \cite{Baldauf2016} to include the theoretical uncertainties from excluding the 1-loop terms of the matter and of the local-in-matter bias expansions (i.e., $b_1,\;b_2,\;b_3$, etc.) in the bispectrum (see \cite{Karagiannis2018} for further details).
+The envelopes are taken from \cite{Karagiannis2018}, which extends the approach of \cite{Baldauf2016} to include the theoretical uncertainties from excluding the 1-loop terms of the matter and of the local-in-matter bias expansions (i.e., $b_1,\;b_2,\;b_3$, etc.) in the power spectrum and bispectrum (see \cite{Karagiannis2018} for further details).